On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Preliminaries

-If we find a tilting bundle on a projective scheme (over an affine variety), we can construct a derived equivalence between the derived category of the scheme and the derived category of a non-commutative algebra obtained as the endomorphism ring of the bundle.
+Any tilting bundle on a scheme which is projective over an affine variety induces a derived equivalence between the derived category of the scheme and the derived category of a non-commutative algebra obtained as the endomorphism ring of the bundle, as follows.

-\begin{prop} Let $Y$ be a projective scheme over an affine scheme $\Spec(R)$.
+\begin{Proposition} Let $Y$ be a scheme which is projective over an affine scheme $\Spec(R)$.
 Assume that $Y$ admits a tilting bundle $T$.
 Then we have the following derived equivalence